 Commit to adopting one or more strategies from this article and begin implementing action steps today.
 As you get one strategy firmly in place, begin implementing another strategy.

 Nobody should need or want to adopt all the strategies, so pick and choose only the ones that work best for you.
+If you need more guidance, our wealth planning course gives you the actionable steps you need to take to achieve your financial goals.
 Before long, you’ll be well on your way to a secure and fulfilling retirement.

 And if you have additional ideas on how late-starters can catch-up on retirement savings, then please add to the conversation in the comments below…